 Continuing Education Opportunities for Counselors in Alaska

-- NetCE Continuing Education: Certified by the NBCC and by the Association of Social Work Boards, NetCE offers courses certified by the Approved Continuing Education board for professional counselors.
-Courses provided include specializations in behavioral addictions, borderline personality disorders, and mindful clinical practice.
+- NetCE Continuing Education NetCE offers courses certified by the Approved Continuing Education board for professional counselors.
+Courses provided include behavioral addictions, borderline personality disorders, and mindful clinical practice.
 Additionally, NetCE provides ethics courses required for license renewal.

-- Occupational Endorsement Certificates: Continuing education opportunities online for counselors in Alaska include occupational endorsement certification from various universities.
-The University of Alaska-Anchorage provides a 12-credit certification in children's behavioral health, in which students learn about social skill development, effects of trauma, and behavioral supports available for children and young adults.
+- Occupational Endorsement Certificates Various universities also offer online continuing education opportunities for counselors, including occupational endorsement certification.
+The University of Alaska-Anchorage provides a 12-credit certification in children's behavioral health, through which students learn about social skill development, effects of trauma, and behavioral support for children and young adults.

-- Division of Behavioral Health, Alaska Department of Health and Social Services: This resource connects professionals and students of behavioral health all over the state, providing links to conferences, workshops, ongoing educational opportunities, and current events in the field.
+- Division of Behavioral Health, Alaska Department of Health and Social Services This resource connects professionals and students of behavioral health all over the state.
+The page provides links to conferences, workshops, ongoing educational opportunities, and current events in the field.

-- AAMFT Minority Fellowships Program: Provided by the American Association of Marriage and Family Therapy, this resource expands access to mental health facilities and treatment in minority communities.
-This group offers fellowships, training opportunities, and networking possibilities.
+- AAMFT Minority Fellowships Program Provided by the American Association of Marriage and Family Therapy, this resource expands access to mental health facilities and treatment in minority communities.
+This program offers fellowships, training opportunities, and networking opportunities.

 - GCI Suicide Prevention Grant, Anchorage Community Foundation Suicide has become a serious problem in Alaska.
 Administered by the ACF, this granting body specifically addresses suicide prevention by supporting individuals and group organizations devoted to this key public health issue.